stationfy/Arena-SDK-iOS/README.md

 ## License

-Arena Android SDK is proprietary software, all rights reserved.
+Arena iOS SDK is proprietary software, all rights reserved.
 See the LICENSE file for more info.

 Copyright (c) 2020 Arena Im.